ProjectLibertyLabs/siwf/docs/src/SDK/iOS.md

 ## 3. Handling Authorization Callbacks

-Use `onOpenURL` and `Siwf.handleRedirectUrl` to handle deep links and retreive the authentication code.
+Use `onOpenURL` and `Siwf.handleRedirectUrl` to handle deep links and retrieve the authentication code.

 ## 4. Process Authorization Code